 $125

 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
-Read more about these tours on our website.3: Richardsons Ocean Park
+Read more about these tours on our website.3: Richardson Ocean Park

 Beginner snorkeling spots on Kauaʻi